-6.5.
-This Annex specifically applies to ready-to-eatRTE fresh fruits and vegetables that have been peeled, cut or otherwise physically altered from their original form but remain in the fresh state and particularly those that are intended to be consumed raw.
-This Annex applies irrespective of where the operations take place (e.g. in the field, at the farm, at the retailer, at the wholesaler, at the processing establishment, etc.).
+- 6. This Annex specifically applies to ready-to-eat fresh fruits and vegetables that have been peeled, cut or otherwise physically altered from their original form but remain in the fresh state and particularly those that are intended to be consumed raw.
+This Annex applies irrespective of where the operations take place (e.g. in the field, at the farm, at the retailer, at the wholesaler, at the processing establishment, etc.). - 7.

-7.6.
 For some establishments that process fresh pre-cut fruit and vegetables, this Annex will cover all operations from receipt of raw material to the distribution of the final product.
-For other establishments, (e.g., those that use ready to eatRTE fresh pre-cut fresh fruit and vegetables in combination with other products, such as sauces, meat, cheese, etc.) only the specific sections that relate to the processing of the RTE fresh pre-cut fruit and vegetable components will apply.

-8.7.
-This Annex does not directly apply to fresh fruit and vegetables that have been minimally trimmed (e.g., cutting off the base of the stalk after harvest, as opposed to cutting into pieces) leaving the food otherwise intact.
+For other establishments, (e.g those that use ready-to-eat pre-cut fresh fruit and vegetables in combination with other products, such as sauces, meat, cheese, etc.) only the specific sections that relate to the processing of the fresh pre-cut fruit and vegetable components will apply. - 8.
+This Annex does not directly apply to fresh fruit and vegetables that have been trimmed leaving the food intact.
 Nor does it apply to other fresh fruit and vegetables that are pre-cut but are destined for further processing that would be expected to eliminate any pathogen that may be present (e.g. cooking, juice processing, fermentation) nor to fresh fruit or vegetable juices.
-However, some of the basic principles of the Annex could still be applicable to such products.
+However, some of the basic principles of the Annex could still be applicable to such products. - 9.

-9.8.
 Packaging includes single serving containers (e.g. sealed pouches or plastic trays), larger consumer or institutional size packages and bulk containers.
 This Annex concentrates on microbial hazards and addresses physical and chemical hazards only in so far as these relate to GHPs.

-40.9.
-This document follows the format of the General Principles of Food Hygiene (CAC/RCP 1-1969) and should be used in conjunction with the General Principles of Food Hygiene and the Code of Hygienic Practice for Fresh Fruits and Vegetables (CAC/RCP 53-2003).
+10. This document follows the format of the General Principles of Food Hygiene (CAC/RCP 1-1969) and should be used in conjunction with the General Principles of Food Hygiene and the Code of Hygienic Practice for Fresh Fruits and Vegetables (CAC/RCP 53-2003).